Renault to switch importers in Australia

 MORE LDV T60 Trailrider review

-Instead, Renault has wound back its offerings over the last 18 months, dropping the Clio hatchback, Zoe electric hatch, Captur small SUV and Megane hatchback (excluding R.S. models) from the line-up on the way to posting a sales figure of just over 6900 cars and vans for 2020, in a market of 1.5 million new car sales.
+Instead, Renault has wound back its offerings over the last 18 months, dropping the Clio hatchback, Zoe electric hatch and Megane hatchback (excluding R.S. models) from the line-up on the way to posting a sales figure of just over 6900 cars and vans for 2020, in a market of 1.5 million new car sales.